secbuster/dcrlnd/lnrpc/README.md

 description):

   * WalletBalance
-     * Returns the wallet's current confirmed balance in BTC.
+     * Returns the wallet's current confirmed balance in DCR.
   * ChannelBalance
-     * Returns the daemons' available aggregate channel balance in BTC.
+     * Returns the daemons' available aggregate channel balance in DCR.
   * GetTransactions
      * Returns a list of on-chain transactions that pay to or are spends from `lnd`.